Grove Creek Observatory

 Grove Creek Observatory is an astronomical observatory in Trunkey Creek, New South Wales, Australia.
-It has some of the darkest night skies and best seeing conditions of any observatory in Australia.
 The site also hosts remote-controlled telescopes in three separate enclosings.
-It is located about 4 hours drive from Sydney, Australia.
+It is located about four hours' drive from Sydney, Australia.
 It is run by Jim Lynch and Greg Ford.

 It is a non-profit research facility which also hosts one of the few privately owned radio telescopes in Australia.
 The Small Radio Telescope (SRT) is owned and operated by Andrew Mattingly and Greg Ford of Sydney and operates at the 21 cm (1420Mhz) spin flip line of atomic hydrogen.
 It is extensively used for southern hemisphere research by the Institute for Theoretical Physics and Astrophysics in Kiel, Germany.